gilgourevitch/sfdx-picklist-utils/README.md

 ## Usage

-This plugins provides commands to help users when updating values in piclist fields, especially chen labels and API values are different.
+This plugins provides commands to help users when updating values in picklist fields, especially when labels and API values are different.

 ## Commands